 - What were your biggest challenges you were facing towards achieving growth?
 How did it hurt your business?

-- How did my services change your life or business?
+- How did the product/service/business change your life or workflow?
 Which specific business metrics improved (and how much)?

-- What part of the service makes you happy?
+- What part of the product/service makes it the right choise for you?

 - What did you enjoy most about your experience?

-Except telling a success story and actually getting a testimonial, there are a few other goals you may want to reach: to get more information about or clients, to learn more about the competition, to get valuable feedback on your new website design, etc.
+Except telling a success story and actually getting a testimonial, there are a few other goals you may want to reach: to get more information about customers, to learn more about the competition, to get valuable feedback on your product / service, etc.

-To make your life easier, we have collected and divided into 4 groups the most useful questions for interviewing clients.
+To make your life easier, we have collected and divided into 4 groups the most useful questions for interviewing customers.
 Don’t hesitate to steal them and include them in your survey!

-1. Questions to ask if you want to understand the overall clients’ experience
+1. Questions to ask if you want to understand the overall customer experience

 These questions will give you essential information about the most valuable parts of your services.

-- From one (unhappy) to ten (very happy), how would you rate your overall satisfaction with my services?
+- From one (unhappy) to ten (very happy), how would you rate your overall satisfaction with the company / product / service?

-- What, if any, part of services am I missing?
+- What, if any, part of services are you missing?

-2. Questions to ask if you want to understand how loyal your clients are
+2. Questions to ask if you want to understand how loyal your customers are

-Client loyalty is a major business asset.
-Every company should do its best to turn prospects into loyal clients and, as a result, increase the number of referrals.
+Customer loyalty is a major business asset.
+Every company should do its best to turn prospects into loyal customers and, as a result, increase the number of referrals.

-- What can I do for you right now for free to make you never hire another agency (coach, company, etc.)?
+- What can we do for you right now to make you never try another similar product / hire another agency (coach, company, etc.)?

-- What would you like to see me keep (and/or stop) doing?
+- What would you like to see us keep (and/or stop) doing?

-- What is the one thing I could add to my services that will help improve your efficiency?
+- What is the one thing we could add to the product / service that will help improve your efficiency?

-- What are your pain points with my services and how do you think I could fix them?
+- What are your pain points with the product / service and how do you think we could fix them?

-- How dissatisfied will you be if I shut down my service?
+- How dissatisfied will you be if the product / service disappear from the market?

-One of the most evident outcomes of having loyal clients is a recommendation.
-If clients really trust you, they recommend your services to others – especially friends and family.
+One of the most evident outcomes of having loyal customers is a recommendation.
+If people really trust you, they recommend your services to others – especially friends and family.

 3. Questions to ask if you want to learn more about your competition